Korban: The end of sacrifices

 With the destruction of the Second Temple in Jerusalem by the Romans, the Jewish practice of offering korbanot stopped for all intents and purposes.
 Despite subsequent intermittent periods of small Jewish groups offering the traditional sacrifices on the Temple Mount, the practice effectively ended.

 Rabbinic Judaism was forced to undergo a significant development in response to this change; no longer could Judaism revolve around the Temple services.
-The destruction of the Temple led to a development of Judaism in the direction of text study, prayer, and personal observance.
-Orthodox Judaism regards this as being largely an alternative way of fulfilling the obligations of the Temple.
-Other branches of Judaism (Conservative, Reform, and Reconstructionist) regard the korbanot as an ancient ritual that will not return.
-A range of responses is recorded in classical rabbinic literature, describing this subject:
+The destruction of the Temple led to a development of Jewish observance in the direction of text study, prayer, and other practices, which were seen to varying extents as substitutes for the Temple service.
+A range of responses is recorded in classical rabbinic literature on this subject:

 In the Babylonian Talmud, a number of sages opined that following Jewish law, doing charitable deeds, and studying Jewish texts is greater than performing animal sacrifices:

-Nonetheless, numerous texts of the Talmud stress the importance of and hope for eventual re-introduction of sacrifices and regard their loss as a tragedy.
+Nonetheless, numerous texts of the Talmud stress the importance of and hope for eventual re-introduction of sacrifices, and regard their loss as a tragedy.
 Partaking of sacrificial offerings was compared to eating directly at one's Father's table, whose loss synagogue worship does not entirely replace.
 One example is in Berachot: